OpenType/opentype-layout/proposals/20151104-movelookup.md

 Most OpenType implmentations use a cluster model whereby glyphs that are attached or are reordered in relation to each other are in the same cluster.
-Therefore, if a glyph is moved across a cluster boundary, that cluster boundary should be removed and the clusters merged.
+If a glyph is moved across a cluster boundary, that cluster boundary should be removed and the clusters merged.